aleph2c/miros/docs/_sources/glossary.rst.txt

       then it will run the INIT_SIGNAL within that target state.
 If that state initiations itself by transitioning to another state, the event processor will run that transition with the :term:`Harel Formalism<Harel Formalism>`.
-This will continue until the statechart has nothing left to do at which point it is finished it's run-to-completion processing.
+This will continue until the :term:`statechart<Statechart>` has nothing left to do at which point it is finished it's run-to-completion processing.
 The active objects can not be pre-empted with new events while they are in the throes of running through a RTC process.
 If an event is received it is placed in the queue and it will not be considered by the event processor until it's RTC step is completed.

    RTC
       :term:`Run To Completion<Run To Completion>`